Contains affiliate links. All opinions are honest, as always.

 Is your home cosy in winter, or do you have a few draughts to contend with?
 Our house was built in the late 70s, so it’s fairly warm.
 But there are a few cold spots, including our front door.
 We got quotes for a new more energy efficient front door, but they were so much money.
-I painted the old uPVC front door pink over the summer, and whilst it looks 100% better, that didn’t help it keep the cold out any better!
-So I’ve rigged up a cosy velvet curtain to try and keep the house warmer.
+I painted the old uPVC front door pink and whilst it looks 100% better, that didn’t help it keep the cold out any better!
+So I’ve rigged up a cosy velvet curtain to keep the house warmer.
 Read on to find out how to put up a temporary seasonal curtain to help keep heat in, and the draughts out!

 How to Hang a Temporary Seasonal Curtain – No Tools Required!

 I didn’t want a curtain all year round, as it blocks light, and isn’t necessary in the summer.
 So I bought a simple spring-loaded tension rod, and you can find similar here.
 I found a gold one, which goes perfectly with my door furniture but you can get different colours.
 You just unscrew it to a bit longer than the opening, and push it together as you slot it between two walls.
 A shower curtain rod would also work well.